illuminatedspace/stream-notes/2019-12-14_ADVENT OF CODE_PART_LE_DEUX.md

 ## What We Learned

-- Installing Python 3 on WSL is hard.
+-

 ## Things to Look Into

 ## Announcements

-- [ ] 12 Hour Charity Stream @ 500 Followers
+- [x] 12 Hour Charity Stream @ 500 Followers
-- [ ] Hardware Stream @ 30 Subs
+- [x] Hardware Stream @ 30 Subs
-- [ ] Stay tuned for first YouTube upload: timelapse video of resume creation
+- [x] Stay tuned for first YouTube upload: timelapse video of resume creation

 ## Question of the Day